-- The Chief Officer of Derbyshire Constabulary - Derbyshire Fire & Rescue - Derby City Council's Planning Team - Regulatory bodies who have functions in relation to pollution to the environment or harm to human health - Derby's Safeguarding Children Board - HM Revenue & Customs - A licensing authority in whose area the premises is situated, and - Any other person prescribed by regulations by the Secretary of State. - 4.2 The Council is required to designate, in writing, a body that is competent to advise the Council about the protection of children from harm.
+- The Chief Officer of Derbyshire Constabulary

+- Derbyshire Fire & Rescue

+- Derby City Council's Planning Team

+- Derby City Councils Environment Protection Team

+- Derby Safeguarding Children Board

+- HM Revenue & Customs

+- A licensing authority in whose area the premises is situated, and - Any other person prescribed by regulations by the Secretary of State. - 4.2 The Council is required to designate, in writing, a body that is competent to advise the Council about the protection of children from harm.
 The principles for designation are: - the body must be responsible for the area covering the Council's area, and - the body must be answerable to democratically elected people.

-In line with the Guidance from the Gambling Commission the Council designates Derby's Safeguarding Children Board as being the competent body for this purpose.
+In line with the Guidance from the Gambling Commission the Council designates Derby Safeguarding Children Board as being the competent body for this purpose.

-4.3 All contact details of all the responsible authorities under the Gambling Act 2005 are available from the Licensing Team on Derby 716338, or on the Council's website at www.derby.gov.uk
+4.3 All contact details of all the responsible authorities under the Gambling Act 2005 are available from the Licensing Team on Derby 641930, or on the Council's website at www.derby.gov.uk